1954 United States Senate election in South Carolina

 The 1954 South Carolina United States Senate election was held on November 2, 1954.
 Senator Burnet R. Maybank did not face a primary challenge in the summer and was therefore renominated as the Democratic nominee for the election in the fall.
 However, his death on September 1 left the Democratic Party without a nominee, and the executive committee nominated state Senator Edgar A. Brown as their replacement candidate.
 Many South Carolinians were outraged by the party's decision to forgo a primary election, and former Governor Strom Thurmond entered the race as a write-in candidate.
 He easily won the election and became the first U.S. senator to be elected by a write-in vote in an election where other candidates had ballot access (William Knowland of California in 1946 was the first Senate candidate to win via write-in, but the ballots in that election were blank with no candidates listed, so essentially every candidate was running a write-in campaign).
-A Senate election where the victor won by a write-in campaign did not happen again until 2010.
+A Senate election where the victor won by a write-in campaign did not happen again until the 2010 United States Senate election in Alaska.